DONATE

 How we’re tackling disease in Cameroon

-We work with partners such as GiveWell to ensure people are given medication to protect against disease.
+We work with partners such as GiveWell to ensure people are given medication to protect them against disease.

 Our work with GiveWell